United States: Atlanta, Boston, Denver and 10 other cities

 - Be involved in an internship or training program related to their studies (Interns) or professional experience (Trainees).

-- Be interviewed in-person, over the phone or via web camera by InterExchange or an approved InterExchange cooperator.
+- Be interviewed in-person, over the phone or online by InterExchange or an approved InterExchange cooperator.

 - Have sufficient funds to support themselves during their time in the USA (including housing and living costs).